mattermost/mattermost-handbook/operations/research-and-development/product/development-process/jira-ticket-lifecycle.md

 A ticket could also move to "Done" from any state if it is decided that the work or change will not be performed or accepted.
 Common reasons for this include:

-* the ticket is a duplicate of another
+* The ticket is a duplicate of another.
-* the ticket is no longer relevant
+* The ticket is no longer relevant.
-* priorities changed enough that the ticket will never be worked on
+* Priorities changed enough that the ticket will never be worked on.
-* a bug ticket can not be reproduced
+* A bug ticket can not be reproduced.
-* what is observed in the bug ticket is deemed acceptable behavior
+* What is observed in the bug ticket is deemed acceptable behavior.

 ### Close